-Saturday 20 April 2024
+Saturday, 20 April 2024

 Moroccan Discovery - our Travellers group set off for Adventure

 At last the 18th April had arrived and our Travellers met at the train station in high spirits and ready for adventure.
-Sadly one couple were late cancelations so our number was down to seventeen.
+Sadly one couple were late cancellations so our number was down to seventeen.
 We had seats on the reduced size train thus avoiding a bus trip, the transition to the airport was seamless and we had plenty of time to check in and relax.

 But some things just don't go smoothly, as we were about to discover!
-The Emirates flight was of the usual high standard but as soon as we arrived in Dubia at 5.15 am we realised there were problems.
+The Emirates flight was of the usual high standard but as soon as we arrived in Dubai at 5.15 am we realized there were problems.
 Dubai in the United Arab Emirates had suffered a horrendous storm several days earlier.
 25 cm or 10 inches of rain had fallen in 48 hours, in one day they had more than twice their annual rainfall.
 The runway had been under water and many flights were cancelled.
 Dubai is the world's second busiest airport and there was chaos with large numbers of passengers stranded for days.

 We arrived at our gate for the onward flight to Morocco to be met by what looked like hundreds of Muslim people trying to get home.
 Ramadan had recently concluded and we discovered that most of them had been on pilgrimage to Mecca in Saudi Arabia and had large amounts of excess baggage (read, shopping!)

-As the crowds built, time for deparure grew close and no check-in was happening, the crowd grew tense - much pushing and shoving, high pitched noise, heat and pointy elbows in action, not at all fun.
+As the crowds built, time for departure grew close and no check-in was happening, the crowd grew tense - much pushing and shoving, high pitched noise, heat and pointy elbows in action, not at all fun.
 The staff had no control and we feared things were going to become more unpleasant as fighting and arguing started.
 We discovered that many of these people had boarding passes for previous days so their behaviour and emotions were understandable.

 Finally they started to let people with passes for that day to go through.
 Understandably our group of seventeen was no longer 'a group' and it was a great relief when we finally all got through.
 We arrived at out seats to find an old woman curled up asleep on them.